 Help others: Click Here to send review or send us your review to reviews@threebestrated.com.
 Negative and positive review will be used for rating.
 Make a difference.

-Ellison Park is a Historical old Fort 447-acre park located in downtown Rochester, NY.
+Ellison Park is a Historical old Fort 447-acre park in downtown Rochester, NY.
 The elevation gain of the trail is 49 feet to 259 feet.
 The park has five softball diamonds, one multi-use athletic field, a playground with great walking paths, a dog park, wonderful pavilions, and a beautiful little stream running through all of it.
 The trail is generally considered an easy trail route.
 The trail has various lodges, and it is a fantastic spot to plan an event, host a party, or take a picnic.
-You can take a horse-drawn sleigh ride around the park in winter too.
-In Ellison Park, there is one authorized sledding slope.
+The trail has multiple lodges, and it is a fantastic spot to plan an event, host a party, or take a picnic.
+Visitors can ride a horse-drawn sleigh around the park in winter, too.
+There is one designated sledding hill located in Ellison Park.
 The park has a wide range of flora and fauna and is a beautiful place to relax and exercise.
-Many significant events and locales have taken place at Ellison Park.
-The park features Bicycling, Disc Golf, Dog Park, Fishing, Horseback Riding, Kickball, and Ultimate Frisbee.
-The park allows pets that must be leashed, and you are responsible for cleaning up after them.
+Ellison Park has been the hub of many historical events and locations.

 Specialty: